WKPX: Shows

 Between 1996 and 2006, the station was recognized for its highly popular weekend hip-hop programs which included: Sichop and, later, The Asylum, hosted by Sydney Crawford, Curtis Steele, and Gerald Dagher.
 From Nova University DJ Peloquin did a show called The Rocklein from 2001-2003 which played Metal and Punk Rock.
 More recently, there were variety shows hosted by the Music Directors of each corresponding year: from 2001 to 2010 - Noise Pollution (Punk Variety), 2008 to 2009 - Special Delivery, and 2008 to 2010 - Dead Air.
 Other popular shows from the high school-based programming schedule included the weekday, all request, program The Power Lunch, hosted by Brett Rose in the early 1990s, Ground Zero, a 1980s Retro/New Wave program hosted by the then high school program's News Director, Jason Specland.
 Serena Milisci conceived the show Current Impulse, in the early 1990s; a dance music program that aired Tuesdays from 3 to 5 p.m. when school was in session; and from 1 to 4 p.m. during the summer and holidays.
 The upbeat dance tunes aired for two years on Current Impulse proved popular enough with the listeners, that the show continued with new, up and coming DJs from the high school program.

 In 1987, Helaine Blum, an English teacher with Piper High School, became the new broadcasting instructor and program director for WKPX.

-Around the time her and Chief Engineer Warren Exmore developed a night school Adult Education Radio Broadcast Journalism course for Piper Community School, Helaine Blum flipped WKPX's then Top 40-leaning format to the burgeoning Alternative Rock format, with WKPX's sound analogous to a college rock radio station.
+Around the time she and Chief Engineer Warren Exmore developed a night school Adult Education Radio Broadcast Journalism course for Piper Community School, Helaine Blum flipped WKPX's then Top 40-leaning format to the Alternative Rock format, with WKPX's sound analogous to a college rock radio station.

 The format flip was inspired by such "alternative bands" as the Cure, Jane's Addiction, Alice in Chains, and Love and Rockets gaining airplay on the then glam-rock leaning AOR radio stations in the United States, such as the local, dominate rocker in South Florida, WSHE 103.5 FM.
 Also contributing to the format flip was the growing alternative music scene and the popularity of unsigned local bands in the South Florida area, which began to gain interest from major-label record companies.

 It was Blum's Adult Educational program that supplied the station with a series of popular disc jockeys during the station's heyday as an alternative rock station, between 1987 and 1997, with the long-running Yvonne Ortiz and her show "Beauty of the Beat," Genie White with her retrospective punk and new wave program, "Saturday Rewind," along with RDB and Keith McIntosh and their respective underground indie/college rock programs "Over the Edge" and "The Uncommon Groove."